-Developed by the pharmaceutical company Shire in 1996, Adderall is a prescription stimulant used to treat ADHD and narcolepsy.
+Developed by the pharmaceutical company Shire in 1996, Adderall is a prescription stimulant used to treat attention-deficit/hyperactivity disorder and narcolepsy.
 The drug can cause numerous side effects and behavioral issues, including euphoria, sleep disruption, mental health problems or addiction.

 In recent years, many young adults have abused the medication for its euphoric effects.
 A 2016 study published in The Journal of Clinical Psychiatry found that Adderall misuse is highest among adults aged 18 to 25, who primarily receive the medication from loved ones without a prescription.